Read this article to discover the rules in place for SMSF trustees, and discover what you can do to ensure your SMSF operates within the super laws.

 If you’re planning to save for your retirement via a superannuation fund, then you must follow the superannuation rules to take advantage of these tax concessions.
 If you plan to take advantage of super’s tax concessions via a SMSF, then you must take on further responsibilities as a super fund trustee.

 - Review investment strategy regularly.
-You must review your super fund’s investment strategy regularly (that is, of course, if you don’t already review your strategy regularly).
+You must review your super fund’s investment strategy regularly.
 You need to review your SMSF’s strategy on a regular basis to ensure that it still meets the needs and objectives of your fund members.
 According to the ATO, proof of a review may involve documenting any review decisions in the minutes of trustee meetings held during the year.

 - Consider the merits of life insurance.
 You must consider the merits of life insurance for each SMSF member when considering your fund’s investment strategy.
-This requirement does not mean that you must take out life insurance within your SMSF.
+This requirement does not mean that you must take out life insurance within your SMSF (see SuperGuide article SMSFs must consider life insurance needs).

 - Value your SMSF assets at market value.
 You must value the SMSF’s assets at market value when preparing financial accounts and statements.
 The ATO has produced valuation guidelines for SMSF trustees and their advisers.
-Click on this link to access the guidelines.
+Click on this link to access the guidelines, and for the latest guidance on the issue, see SuperGuide article SMSF asset valuations: Why the ATO is taking greater interest.

 - Keep personal assets from SMSF assets or get fined.
 An unusual but important further change to the super rules is the requirement to keep your personal assets separate from your SMSF assets.
-This change is unusual because you have always been required to keep your assets separate from your SMSF’s assets, but now this requirement is an operating standard.
-This change to the legal status of this requirement means that you can now be hit with a fine of up to $11,000 if you break this rule.
+This change is unusual because you have always been required to keep your assets separate from your SMSF’s assets (see SuperGuide article SMSFs for Beginners: Trish’s 10 commandments of DIY super), but now this requirement is an operating standard.
+This change to the legal status of this requirement means that you can now be hit with a fine of thousands of dollars if you break this rule.

-Now that you’re familiar with the new SMSF rules, how are you going to integrate these changes into the day-to-day running of your super fund?
+Now that you’re familiar with the relatively new SMSF rules, how have you integrated these changes into the day-to-day running of your super fund?

 The following SMSF compliance snapshot, what I call your super C-A-R-T, may point you in the right direction.